Native Speaker

 “Don’t harass your father,” I tell her.
 “He won’t know anything.
 It’s funny, I used to almost feel good that there was a word for me, even if it was a slur.
 I thought, I know I’m not a chink or a jap, which they would wrongly call me all the time, so maybe I’m a gook.
 The logic of a wounded eight-year-old.”

-Related Characters: Henry Park (speaker), Lelia (speaker), Stew
+Related Characters: Lelia (speaker), Henry Park (speaker), Stew

-Page Number: 242-3
+Page Number and Citation: 242-3

 Explanation and Analysis: